Healthy Homes Assessment Lower Hutt

 Lower Hutt Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement throughout Lower Hutt and New Zealand rental homes where it is reasonably practicable to install.
+• The insulation of the ceiling and underfloor is a requirement in all Lower Hutt and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords have to keep records that demonstrate compliance with the Healthy Homes Standards that apply or will be applied throughout the tenancy period of their rental properties.
+• Property managers and landlords are required to keep records that demonstrate the compliance with all Healthy Homes Standard that apply or will apply to an apartment rental.

-• Property managers and private landlords are required to make sure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of a new, renewed or varied lease.
+• Property managers and private landlords should ensure their rental properties conform according to Healthy Homes Standards within 90 days of a new, renewed , or altered Tenancy.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must meet the Healthy Homes Standard regardless of the time the tenancy began.
+• All the boarding houses (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.

 Beginning 1 July 2023

-• All homes rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All houses rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes